-Last year, we wrote a blog post explaining the five reasons we think shooting portraits made us better wedding photographers — and still does.
-Read that before reading on.
+We have a blog post explaining the five reasons we think shooting portraits made us better wedding photographers — and still make us better photographers today.
+Make sure to read that before reading on.

 The same goes for being a lawyer or doctor.
 You don’t get to try your own cases right off the bat.
-You’re a behind-the-scenes researcher and motion filer first, and maybe an in-court assistant to the lead counsel if you’re lucky enough to see the inside of a courtroom.
-But you probably don’t even say anything to the judge.
+You’re a behind-the-scenes researcher and motion-filer first, and maybe an in-court assistant to the lead counsel if you’re lucky enough to see the inside of a courtroom.
+But you probably don’t even say anything to the judge for a long while.
 You’re there to serve the client by supporting the lead lawyer.

 In the same way, a doctor wanting to be a neurosurgeon doesn’t start by operating on the brain.
 In fact, they don’t start by operating at all.
-They start by interacting with patients with much more minor conditions (like colds) where the outcome of that one appointment, diagnosis, prescription or course of treatment can be done over or fixed if the new doctor gets it wrong.
-In other words, it’s not life-threatening if it’s not right.
-Like most portrait sessions.
+They start by interacting with patients with much more minor conditions (like colds) where the outcome of that one appointment, diagnosis, prescription or course of treatment can be fixed if the new doctor gets it wrong.
+In other words, it’s not life-threatening if it’s not done well — which is how most portrait sessions are, too.

 It’s not the same with hearts or brains, though.
 The doctor gets one chance to get it right.
 So before the scalpel gets in his hand, you better believe he spent some time observing other surgeons from the gallery, assisting them up close, and making his own cuts under the watchful eye of his mentor before ever commanding the surgical room himself.

 Now, are weddings as serious as brain surgery?
 That depends on the bride.
 Just kidding.
 The answer is (obviously) no.